Today we’ll be exploring a few more local industries around Mawanella in the Kegalle district.

 Decorative clay wares have been a staple of Sri Lanka for over a thousand years.
 Excavations of ancient clay burial urns and figurines predate the island’s written history.
-Sri Lanka’s strategic location between traders from the Middle East and China also served as inspiration for both decoration and new techniques for the local potters.
+Sri Lanka’s strategic location between traders from the Middle East and China also served as inspiration for local potters as they saw new clay techniques and decorations.

 Red clay sourced from riverbeds is readily available and yields the orange-red pottery that is most recognisable in Sri Lanka today.
-Currently local potters are facing a highly competitive market filled with imported items as well as competition with more modern materials like aluminum and plastic.
+Currently potters who make household goods are facing a tough market saturated with imported items as well as competition with more modern materials like aluminum and plastic.
 Traditionalists still swear by the sturdy properties of clay and say (among other anecdotes) that the older the clay cooking pot, the better the flavours will develop in the food.

 Simple red and black lines are the most common decorations on the clay pieces, sometimes including etches or stamps on more intricate designs.
-In the shop we went to visit, besides traditional water jugs and pots they experimented with creating artistic clay figures and elephants which are more intended for tourists to purchase.
+In the shop we went to visit, besides traditional water jugs and pots, they experimented with creating artistic clay figures and elephants which are more intended for tourists to purchase.

 Fruits in Sri Lanka are so popular that the combination of tourism and domestic demand occasionally threatens the country’s export industry.